AndersDJohnson/sublime-config/Packages/Markdown Preview/README.md

 ## Features :

- - Markdown conversion via builtin Markdown Parser ([python-markdown2][0]) or via Github API : just choose in your settings.
+ - Markdown conversion via builtin Markdown Parser ([python-markdown2][0]) or via Github API or the original [Python-markdown][10]: just choose in your settings.
  - Browser preview auto reload on save if you have the [ST2 LiveReload plugin][7] installed.
  - Builtin parser : Support TOC, footnotes markdown extensions
- - CSS overriding if you need
+ - CSS search path for local and build-in CSS files (always enabled) and/or CSS overriding if you need
  - YAML support thanks to @tommi
  - Clipboard selection and copy to clipboard thanks to @hexatrope
  - MathJax support : \\(\frac{\pi}{2}\\) thanks to @bps10

-## Installation :
+## Installation:

+For both Sublime Text 2 and 3 are now supported via the [sublime package manager][3].

  - you should use [sublime package manager][3]
  - use `cmd+shift+P` then `Package Control: Install Package`